ssedano/elfari/README.md

 ```

 `VLC` can also be launched in a console and `ElFari` will connect to it instead of starting an instance.
 This is useful to see the output of `VLC`.

+If this amazing piece of software feels like hanged it is obviously your fault.
+You forgot, most likely, to kindly indicate the path to the `VLC` binary (in the `config/config.yml` file).

 ## License